Discover all the Summertime fun to be had in the Okemo area. Please contact us with any questions you have about the places below.

 The Ludlow Parks and Recreation Department offers a host of summer recreational programs for residents and visiting guests.
 Activities include summer camps for kids, swimming lessons for all ability levels, soccer, basketball, junior tennis, archery, horseback riding, karate, water skiing, yoga, aerobics classes, and much more.
 Director Howie Paul can be reached at (802) 228-2655

 Dorsey Park is conveniently located just off the main street on Pond Street.
-Nestled in the trees, the facility features a lighted field for soccer, softball, a tennis facility with two courts, Skate Park, playground with swings, restrooms, and a concessions building
+Nestled in the trees, the facility features a lighted field for soccer, softball, a tennis facility with two courts, Skate Park, a playground with swings, restrooms, and a concessions building

 Veteran's Memorial Park